nauam/Courses/docs/manual/log-filters/render-formatted-data.md

 # Render Formatted Data

-This is a data presentation log filter - meaning that this filter doesn’t alter the log output from the job step it’s applied to; instead, it adds some metadata to the logs allowing QW Control to render it in sanitized HTML by use of [Content Converter Plugins][].
+This is a data presentation log filter - meaning that this filter doesn’t alter the log output from the job step it’s applied to; instead, it adds some metadata to the logs allowing Rundeck to render it in sanitized HTML by use of [Content Converter Plugins][].
 This is particularly useful to display the return values of scripts and API calls.

 Output will be an HTML table with the data formatted appropriately.

 ## Usage

 First, ensure that the job step is returning output that is able to be parsed by one of the filter datatypes.
 If the job output will be entirely the expected datatype, then set the Data Type field in the log filter to the appropriate type.
-Otherwise, QW Control expects a prefix and suffix to the parsable data.
+Otherwise, Rundeck expects a prefix and suffix to the parsable data.
 To mark a section of output with a datatype, echo this marker defining it:

-    `#BEGIN:QWCONTROL:DATATYPE:<datatype>`
+    `#BEGIN:RUNDECK:DATATYPE:<datatype>`

 Replacing `<datatype>` with one of the supported data types.

 You can mark the section as ending by echoing the line below.
 Otherwise, when the step ends the plugin will treat it as ended.

-    `#END:QWCONTROL:DATATYPE`
+    `#END:RUNDECK:DATATYPE`

 Supported datatypes: